-Same thing with the news.
-Take care of yourself.
+Same thing with the news—you gotta care of yourself.

-Turn off the six o’clock news—it’s poisoning your outlook on life.
+Turn off the news—it’s poisoning your outlook on life.

 All this habit changing is necessary because of what I’ve told you before—you have to follow the money.

-You see, just six mega-corporations own and control damn near everything we see on the ol’ boob tube and read in our newspapers (even the local ones), and even hear on the radio, so they just say and do whatever the hell is cheapest and most profitable.
+You see, just six mega-corporations own and control damn near everything we see on the ol’ boob tube and read in our newspapers (even the local ones), and even what we hear on the radio.

 So just for perspective on what “six mega-corporations” means, here’s a synopsis of what’s happened with our radio stations, which, as you know, are all kinds of fucking blah anymore:

-Before deregulation in the 80s and 90s (meaning, before some pretty good laws were shot to shit so more money could be made by the people who already have all the money in the world), the deal was that one company couldn’t own more than a dozen or so radio stations at once, but now one company (Clear Channel) owns a thousand times the old limit.
+Before deregulation in the 80s and 90s (that is: before some pretty good laws were shot to shit so more money could be made by the people who already have all the money in the world), the deal was that one company couldn’t own more than a dozen or so radio stations at once, but now one company (Clear Channel) owns a thousand times the old limit of radio stations.

-Which means we get to hear “Hotel California” forevermore.
+Which means you and I get to hear “Hotel California” forevermore.